home-assistant/home-assistant.io/source/_integrations/flux.markdown

 ha_domain: flux
 ---

 The `flux` switch platform will change the temperature of your lights similar to the way flux works on your computer, using circadian rhythm.
 They will be bright during the day, and gradually fade to a red/orange at night.
+See more on the [f.lux web page](https://justgetflux.com/).
 The `flux` switch restores its last state after startup.

 The integration will update your lights based on the time of day.
 It will only affect lights that are turned on and listed in the flux configuration.